 Casio has various human resource development programs designed to develop creative employees who are eager to take on challenges and to train professionals with early tracking into specialized fields.

 The company emphasizes on-the-job (OJT) training to improve practical skills, complemented by off-the-job (off-JT) training to provide theoretical knowledge.
+The necessary HR development measures are taken for all levels in the internal ranking system and Casio is always working to make improvements and expand its measures.

 Annual average number of hours of training (Casio Computer Co., Ltd.)